skip to Main Content

 Professor of Old Testament

-Location: Columbia
+Location: Columbia & online

-Format: In-person and live video conference for distance students
+Format: in-person and live video conference for distance students

 Course Description:

-Format: Live video conference only
+Format: live video conference only

 Dr. Dale Johnson